Adam Warren (baseball): San Diego Padres

 On March 1, 2019, Warren signed a one-year contract with the San Diego Padres.
-The deal includes a club option for 2020.
+The deal included a club option for 2020.
 Warren spent the majority of the season on the disabled list, being limited to just 25 appearances.
 He was 4-1 with an ERA of 5.34 in 28 2/3 innings.
-Warren underwent Tommy John surgery in September 2019.
+After suffering a forearm strain in June, Warren underwent Tommy John surgery in September 2019.
+He became a free agent following the season.

 New York Yankees (third stint)

 On December 18, 2019, Warren inked a minor league contract with the New York Yankees.
 This marked his third tenure with the team.
 Warren did not play in a game in 2020 due to his recovery from Tommy John and the cancellation of the minor league season because of the COVID-19 pandemic.
 On July 17, 2020, the Yankees released Warren from his contract.

 On December 15, 2020, Warren signed another minor league contract with the New York Yankees.
 In 2021, Warren made 38 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, logging a 4-4 record and 3.59 ERA with 60 strikeouts in 57.2 innings pitched.
 He elected free agency on November 7, 2021.

 On January 19, 2023, after spending the 2022 season out of baseball, Warren announced his retirement from playing, stating that he would be open to coaching opportunities down the road.